jha-lab/cnn_design-space/README.md

 ## Todo

-The total number of `TODO` statements in the code are given below:
+The total number of `TODO` statements in the code-base:

 ![TODOs Badge](https://byob.yarr.is/JHA-Lab/cnn_design-space/todos)